 Some series went so far as to allow the players to import characters from entirely different, unrelated games (ie. the Bard's Tale series let the player import characters from the Ultima games, not even by the same company).

-Character data can be transferred from Wizardry 1 to 2, then to 3, and finally to 5 (4 was from the viewpoint of the first game's Big Bad).
-Loss in experience or equipment was explained as the new characters being descendants of the heroes, or the greedy king training you as a reward, but making you pay for your training with all of your gold and equipment.
+Character data can be transferred from game 1 to 2, then to 3, and finally to 5 (4 is from the viewpoint of the first game's Big Bad).
+Loss in experience or equipment is explained as the new characters being descendants of the heroes, or the greedy king training you as a reward, but making you pay for your training with all of your gold and equipment.

-Wizardry 6: Bane of the Cosmic Forge had three different endings.
-Wizardry 7: Crusaders of the Dark Savant not only allowed you to import your characters from Wizardry 6, but had four different introductions and start points - one for each ending of Wizardry 6, and one for players starting fresh.
+Wizardry 6: Bane of the Cosmic Forge has three different endings.
+Wizardry 7: Crusaders of the Dark Savant not only allows you to import your characters from Wizardry 6, but has four different introductions and start points - one for each ending of Wizardry 6, and one for players starting fresh.

 Wizardry 8 not only allows players to import characters from the previous game, but also allows imports from the game before that.
 Characters maintain any alliances they had formed in prior games, and will even start at the allied base camp, but lose many levels due to the long space voyage to the new planet.
 The game encourages players to save after winning so that they may import their characters into Wizardry 9, but the company went bankrupt so this isn't going to happen.

 The game series Shin Megami Tensei: Devil Children explained this in the Fire and Ice entries for Game Boy Advance by having the powerful characters depowered at the beginning through a minor but plausible plot device.